 The programs we discussed above are just a sampling of programs that have caught our eye over time.
 There are many, many more great ones providing benefit to seniors across the country.

 We urge you to seek out and support programs in your own community.
 These programs are only going to see more demand for their services as the senior population grows and puts a greater strain on all the resources available to serve them.

 As with many things, you might learn the most about what is in your community with a quick Google search.
 Of course, local government agencies and senior centers might also point you in the right direction, but you may get the most full picture from a web search.
 Keep in mind. some programs operate on a shoestring budget and may not have a web presence, but most today are at least on Facebook, if they don’t have standalone sites, finding being online is needed in many eyes to have credibility.

 As with donating to any cause, you should check out senior programs before you lend your support.
 Visit them or ask around to ensure the program is legitimate and one you will feel good supporting.

 Keep in mind, too, that money is not the only way you can support local programs.
 They may find any time you can give them even more valuable than money!

 Holidays Aren’t the Only Time of Need

 During the holidays, we want to share the spirit of the season with those in need of some help.
-However, it is nice to remember that most of the programs that help vulnerable seniors could use your help at other times during the year.
-Most food banks give meals every week, meals on wheels are delivered daily during the week, and aging service organizations have opportunities to volunteer in many ways.
+However, it is nice to remember that most of the programs that help vulnerable seniors could use our help at other times during the year.
+Most food banks give meals every week, Meals on Wheels are delivered daily during the week, and aging service organizations have opportunities to volunteer in many ways.

 If you have the time, you could share your talents (or treasure) with organizations near you that help our seniors.